 We were initially discouraged by a large number of people outside, waiting to be seated.
 The place is so popular it doesn’t need to make reservations.
 It always has people inside, and a crowd outside.

 We got incredibly lucky and got a table in under 10 minutes, though.
 Mostly because we were just two people, and the rest were larger groups, harder to fit.
-And the couple waiting before us decided to bail.
+And the couple waiting before us had decided to bail.

 We soon placed our order, and we didn’t have to wait long for our pizzas, either.
 However, at no moment do you feel rushed to eat and leave.